lennemo09/Scientific-Computing-Collection/README.md

 # Mini SciComp Collection
 A (personal) collection of implementations of various _computational science/scientific computing_ concepts and algorithms.
 Comments/improvements/criticisms are welcome!
+This is a part of my self-directed learning journey on various topics in the field of computational science so there will be **a lot** of mistakes and errors.
+Please feel free to point them you if you happen to any!

 ### Contents
 * Floating point numbers and computational errors